 The main forms of electrical energy commonly available are constant DC (Direct Current) and constant AC (Alternating Current).
 Often though, we need to swap between AC and DC, change the frequency, or swap from constant to variable power.
 For these conversion purposes, several converters like inverters, rectifiers, DC choppers and cycloconverters are employed.
 The cycloconverters can in fact transfer AC power of a fixed frequency to the AC power of a different frequency (see figure 1).

-The main electrical energy forms commonly available are in constant DC (direct current) and constant AC (alternating current).
-Yet for various applications, the several forms of these two energies are used.
-For this conversion purpose, several converters like inverters, rectifiers, choppers and cycloconverters are employed.
-The cycloconverters can in fact transfer AC power of a fixed frequency to the AC power of a different frequency (figure 1).
-Here, AC-AC conversion process is done with a frequency change.
-Hence it is also referred as frequency changer.
+The cycloconverter converts AC to AC whilst changing only the frequency.
+Hence it is also known as a frequency changer.
 Normally, the output frequency is less than the input frequency.
 There are no DC stages in between this conversion process.
-The implementation of control circuit is complicated due to large number of SCRs.
+The implementation of the control circuit is complicated due to a large number of SCRs (Silicon Controlled Rectifiers).
 Microcontroller or DSP or microprocessor is used in control circuits.

 - Blocking mode Cycloconverters

 - Circulating current Cycloconverters